ironhack-labs/lab-ironbeers/README.md

 ## Introduction

 Sometimes you would just like to have a very descriptive list of all beers so you could see its type, color, the percentage of alcohol, or which beer is well pared with some food.
 Well, in this lab, you will create a web app where the user will be able to see a list of beers, get random suggestions, and read a very descriptive explanation of each beer.

-How we will get all this information, you might ask.
-Well, we will reuse the data provided by one npm package. :package:
+"How will we get all of this information?", you might ask.
+Well, we will be using an npm package :package: as our data source.

 For the exercise, we will work with the **[PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper)** npm package.
-The package has somewhat like a _database_ with all the beers.
+In the background, the package communicates with a remote _database_ that contains all of the beers.
 The package enables us to use its methods that can help us to retrieve beers.
 Each beer has some properties, and we can play around with this data practicing `hbs` and `partials`.

 **In this lab, we can also practice reading external (PunkAPI) docs and learn how to get what we need from the database.**